No-Bake Healthy Chocolate Black Raspberry Brownies August 25 2022, 0 Comments

 The Sturms have partnered with OBBP since 2007 and the project is continuing with good success in 2011.
 Sturm’s Berry Farm provides a safe haven for the bees to thrive and pollinate cane berry bushes, and according to the researchers involved, “it is clear that these bees are doing well” in their new home.

-Don’s farm is also home to many honey bees that are owned by local beekeepers and are not park of the OBBP.
+Don’s farm is also home to many honey bees from local beekeepers.
 Honey gets flavor from the flowers the bees collect pollen from, so berry farms are a natural location for businesses looking to harvest and sell honey locally.
 Most beekeepers have to move the bees off of farms when pesticides are being sprayed because the bees are very sensitive to any chemicals.
-On Sturm’s Berry Farm the bees can stay on location year-long due to the lack of any harsh insecticides being sprayed.
+On Sturm’s Berry Farm, the bees can stay on location due to the lack of any harsh insecticides being sprayed.

 Rich and Creamy Black Raspberry Ice Cream May 27 2017, 0 Comments

 Now that the weather is finally starting to warm back up, it's always a good excuse to indulge in ice cream!
 This black raspberry ice cream could not be simpler.
 There's no need to cook and strain any berries.
 Instead, we used our Black Raspberry Extract.
 No extra work required, and the taste is pure, sweet and delicious!